pyrddlgym-project/pyRDDLGym/docs/jax.rst

    Variables defined above will be replaced during tuning with concrete values using a simple string replacement.
    This means you must select variable names not already used (nor appear as substrings in) other parts of the config file.

-Next, you must indicate to the Bayesian optimizer the variables you defined to tune, as well as their search ranges and any transformations you wish to apply.
+Next, you must indicate the variables you defined, their search ranges, and any transformations you wish to apply.
-The following code provides the essential steps necessary to run the tuning for a straight-line plan:
+The following code provides the essential steps necessary to run tuning for a straight-line plan:

 .. code-block:: python